amaiya/onprem/README.md

 ### Summarization Pipeline

-Summarize your documents with an LLM.
+Summarize your raw documents (e.g., PDFs, MS Word) with an LLM.

 ``` python
 from onprem import LLM